dvidalolz/budget-tracker/DESIGN.md

   a) Define high-level overview of service function implementions {Done 2/23}
   b) Visualize definitions (nah 2/23)
 2) Context : Create the application context and make its subsequent decisions (what databases, what configuration, what properties, etc..)
-  a) Declare method signatures in repositories
+  a) Declare method signatures in repositories {done 02/24}
+      i) What should I retrieve inputs by?
+It just has an inputId, it is not tied to a user {tied it 02/24}
   a) Create schemas and generate input test data
   b) Implement component repositories
   c) Create service configs